MeihaoC/hw-6650/hw6/hw6_combined_report (2).md

 ## Executive Summary

 This report analyzes a product search service deployed on AWS ECS Fargate, first identifying performance characteristics with a single instance (Part 2), then solving scalability and resilience challenges through horizontal scaling with auto scaling (Part 3).
-The key finding: horizontal scaling with load balancing provides fault tolerance and eliminates single points of failure, though the current lightweight workload doesn't require auto scaling for performance reasons.
+The key finding: at 100 users, the single instance hit 99% CPU saturation with degraded performance, while horizontal scaling with load balancing handled 120 users with auto scaling, maintaining better performance and providing fault tolerance.

 ---